crowdagger/crowbook/guide/arguments.md

 (or `crowbook -S <BOOK>`)

 Display some statistics (word and character counts) about the book.
+If you use the `--verbose` or `-v` option (and your version of Crowbook has been compiled with support for this feature) you will get advanced statistics such as Felsch readability index.

 `--proofread`
 -------------